-I’ve always had the inspiration to jump in when I hear someone giving wrong information.
-Doing that when you’re younger tends to get you tagged as a “Know-It-All” or a “Smartypants,” so you eventually learn when it’s appropriate to jump in with corrections and when it’s not.
+I’ve always had the desire to jump in when I hear someone giving the wrong information.
+Doing that when you’re younger tends to get you tagged as a “Know-It-All” or a “Smartypants,” so you eventually learn when it’s appropriate to correct someone and when it’s not.
 You know, sorta like how it’s not wise to correct your boss when in a meeting with the regional directors.

 I’m going to share more than I probably should but here goes.
-My first memory of feeling bad when jumping in to correct someone was with my dad.
+My first memory of feeling bad when correcting someone was with my dad.
 We were at Disney World and he was telling some other guests something that was SO WRONG!
 I mean it was killing me inside.
 Did I mention I must have been like twelve years old at the time (but I read the Birnbaum Guide to Disney World cover to cover every year when it came out so I knew what I was talking about)?
-So I just jumped in and corrected him.
+I just jumped in and corrected him.
 I was embarrassed and so was he.
-My need to be correct didn’t help anyone, except maybe the other guests who now had correct information.
-But who were we to them but just a family on the bus offering travel tips to strangers.
+My need to be correct didn’t help anyone, except maybe the other guests who now had the correct information.
+But who were we to them but just a family on the bus offering travel tips to strangers?

-I think we both learned something that day.
-My dad stopped trying to help strangers when he didn’t really know the answers and I learned to keep my mouth shut when I heard him say something that wasn’t totally accurate but was mostly correct.
+We both learned something that day.
+My dad stopped trying to help strangers when he didn’t really know the answers, and I learned to keep my mouth shut when I heard him say something that wasn’t entirely accurate but mostly correct.

-The thing that was the hardest for me was to hear people who were supposedly experts telling people TOTALLY inaccurate information.
+The thing that’s the hardest for me is to hear people who are supposedly experts telling people TOTALLY inaccurate information.
 I can’t believe the things I’ve heard from Disney bus drivers, city tour guides and taxi drivers.
 I just try not to listen anymore and now that it’s socially appropriate to wear headphones in public, my life is much easier.

-So what do you do when a total stranger starts telling everyone something that is so wrong that your whole body starts to cringe?
+So what do you do when a total stranger starts telling everyone something so wrong that your whole body starts to cringe?

 - Jump in and tell everyone what the real story is